-Property Buyers purchasing real estate from interstate often are not aware that the contract process in Queensland is different to other states.
-Often the process of buying a property can be daunting, especially if it is your first purchase.
+Property Buyers purchasing real estate from interstate often are not aware that the contract process in Queensland is different from other states, and can often feel daunting, especially if it is your first purchase.

-What is the process of making an offer on a house?
+- What is the process of making an offer on a property?

-This article will summarize the process of making an offer on a house in Queensland.
+This article will summarise the process of making an offer on a house in Queensland.
 It will also provide information on various other steps involved in the contract process in Queensland.

 The purpose of this article is to help property buyers understand the process in more detail and the various steps involved.

-Of course buying at auction has its own set process.
-In this instance you are buying unconditionally on auction day.
+Of course, buying at auction has its own process to understand as in this instance you are buying unconditionally on auction day.